Dutch Event on Transnational and Interregional Cooperation in Utrecht, generic 24 June 2013

 SRN is involved in ‘Safe sailing’ the initiative that that looks to improve safety on inland waterways – particularly those that are used by both commercial vessels and pleasure craft.

-Other partners in the initiative include; Rijkswaterstaat, the Dutch provincial authorities, the Port of Rotterdam, Groningen Seaports, the Port of Amsterdam, Royal Schuttevaer ((the Dutch association for commercial shipping), the Dutch automobile association ANWB, Watersportverbond (the Dutch federation for recreational water sports), HISWA (the Dutch association for the boatbuilding trade and industry).
+Other partners in the initiative include; Rijkswaterstaat, ambulance the Dutch provincial authorities, link the Port of Rotterdam, Groningen Seaports, the Port of Amsterdam, Royal Schuttevaer ((the Dutch association for commercial shipping), the Dutch automobile association ANWB, Watersportverbond (the Dutch federation for recreational water sports), HISWA (the Dutch association for the boatbuilding trade and industry).

 A brochure was produced in 2010 as part of the initiative and features items such as; navigational rules for pleasure crafts and commercial vessels, the main right-of-way rules, an explanation of navigation signs, buoyage on inland water ways and seas, shipping regulations in the Netherlands, right of way rules, locks and bridges rules, tips for skippers and guidelines for the use of a VHF marine radio.